monika-der/MR-Exporter/README.md

 - [Poetry](https://python-poetry.org/) for dependency management
 - A Sheety account (https://sheety.co/)
 - A Google Sheet with a tab named in the format `MM.YYYY` (e.g., `11.2023`) and headers: `giturl`, `date`, `title`
-- Refresh the project in Sheety after creating the tab

 ## Installation